heroiclabs/nakama-docs/docs/nakama/concepts/access-controls.md

 ## Object ownership

 A storage object is created with an owner.
-The owner is either the user who created it, the system owner, or an owner assigned when the object is created with the code runtime.
+The owner is either the user who created it, the system owner, or an owner assigned when the object is created with the [code runtime](../server-framework/function-reference.md#storage-engine).

+When writing an object from the code runtime the owner is implied to be the system user unless explicitly set.
+A user who writes a storage object from a client is set as the owner by default.

-An object which is system owned must have public read access permissions before it can be fetched by clients.
-Access permissions are covered below.
+System owned objects are created under the system user, represented in the server by a nil UUID (`00000000-0000-0000-0000-000000000000`).
+An object which is system owned must have public read [access permissions](#object-permissions) before it can be fetched by clients.

 These code examples show how to retrieve an object owned by the system (marked with public read).